What Does The Future of Cruising Look Like?

 Small group travel is appealing for many reasons; a relaxing experience that isn’t tarnished by having to queue with hundreds of your fellow guests, increased health and safety capabilities and authenticity at its core.
 From an operational point of view, smaller groups are easier to manage and allow for exceptional levels of customer care to take place.
 On the customer side, authentic experiences and added value are where the key differences between 38 guests onboard and 3,500 lie.

-A Hefty Focus on Health & Safety Onboard
+A Hefty Focus on Health and Safety Onboard

 It goes without saying that the health and safety capabilities onboard smaller ships is ten fold compared to large cruise liners, due to the size of the ships and the number of people onboard.
 Here at Sail Croatia, health & safety, training and education are some of our highest priorities and we work hard operationally to ensure that all of our staff members are trained in health and safety, first aid and customer care.